Academic Catalog 2026-2027

 Lecture: 1

 Introduction to Dietetics and the Academy of Nutrition and Dietetics (AND), including its purpose, membership requirements, professional ethics, by-laws, and career opportunities in dietetics, food service industries, and health care facilities.
-One hour of lecture per week.
+Class meets for two hours weekly.

 NUTR 235 Introduction to Nutrition (3 Credits)